 One-day truck drive

-Situated between New York, Chicago, Toronto and Atlanta, Rickenbacker International Airport is a one-day truck drive to nearly half of the U.S. and one-third of the Canadian populations for trucking companies operating out of the Columbus Region.
+Situated between New York, Chicago, Toronto and Atlanta, Rickenbacker International is a one-day truck drive to nearly half of the U.S. population and to one-third of Canada’s population for trucking companies operating out of the Columbus Region.

 With over 45 overnight service points within easy driving distance, Rickenbacker International has earned true logistics hub status.